Buritos16/tz-notes/README.md

-# Clone of apple notes with autosaving in DB
+# Clone of apple notes with autosaving in QuintaDB

 ## Screenshots
 ![Screenshot](src/screenshot/Notes.jpg)